 Resorts World Catskills

 The gaming floor at Resorts World Catskills is again up to full capacity and open 24 hours a day, seven days a week.
 The entire complement of slot machines and gaming tables are again open for business.
-Additionally, the poker room is up and running once more.
+Additionally, the NY poker room is up and running once more.

 Although beverage service on the gaming floor remains unavailable, all restaurants are open again to full capacity.
 Hours vary from specific offering to offering, however.
 Guests who are fully vaccinated no longer need to wear face masks.
 However, guests who do not fit that criterion need to continue to wear face masks.
 Valet service remains inaccessible, too.

 The casino’s hours are 6 a.m. to 2 a.m. daily and the property is back to full capacity.
 All slots and table games are back in play but the poker room remains closed.
 Van Slyck’s bar is again open but beverage service on the gaming floor is still prohibited.

 True to the pattern, Rivers no longer requires guests who are fully vaccinated to wear face masks.
 Again, patrons who are not fully vaccinated will need to continue to abide by that requirement.
 According to its website, Rivers plans to offer live entertainment again as soon as possible.

 If you’re traveling to or live near Nichols, the good news is that this facility is back to full capacity.
 The hours are 9 a.m. to 3 a.m. daily.
 If you’re fully vaccinated, you can forget the mask.
 For those who are not there yet, though, you’ll still need it.

 Many of the gaming positions on the main floor – slots and table games – are ready to welcome patrons back.
 The poker room remains closed, however.
 At this time, Virgil’s Real BBQ, the County Fair Buffet, and the Sideshow Lounge remain closed as well.
 Tioga Downs plans to reopen the lounge on July 2, though.